PerfCoder: Large Language Models for Interpretable Code Performance Optimization: Abstract

 \section{Abstract}

-Large language models (LLMs) have achieved remarkable progress in automatic code generation, yet their ability to produce high-performance code remains limited—a critical requirement in real-world software systems.
-We argue that current LLMs struggle not only due to data scarcity but, more importantly, because they lack supervision that guides interpretable and effective performance improvements.
-In this work, we introduce \textbf{PerfCoder}, a family of LLMs specifically designed to generate performance-enhanced code from source code via interpretable, customized optimizations.
-PerfCoder is fine-tuned on a curated collection of real-world optimization trajectories with human-readable annotations, and preference-aligned by reinforcement fine-tuning using runtime measurements, enabling it to propose input-specific improvement strategies and apply them directly without relying on iterative refinement.
-On the PIE code performance benchmark, PerfCoder surpasses all existing models in both runtime speedup and effective optimization rate, demonstrating that performance optimization cannot be achieved by scale alone but requires optimization stratetgy awareness.
-In addition, PerfCoder can generate interpretable feedback about the source code, which, when provided as input to a larger LLM in a planner-and-optimizer cooperative workflow, can further improve outcomes.
-Specifically, we elevate the performance of 32B models and GPT-5 to new levels on code optimization, substantially surpassing their original performance.
+Large language models (LLMs) have achieved remarkable progress in automatic code generation, yet their ability to produce high-performance code remains limited, despite its importance in real-world software systems.
+We argue that this limitation stems not only from data scarcity, but more fundamentally from the lack of supervision that guides interpretable and effective performance improvements.
+We introduce \textbf{PerfCoder}, a family of LLMs designed to generate performance-enhanced code through interpretable and customized optimization strategies.
+PerfCoder is fine-tuned on curated real-world optimization trajectories with human-readable annotations and further aligned via reinforcement fine-tuning using runtime feedback, enabling it to generate input-specific strategies and apply them directly without iterative refinement.
+On the PIE code performance benchmark, PerfCoder outperforms all existing models in both runtime speedup and effective optimization rate, demonstrating that code performance optimization requires strategy awareness rather than scale alone.
+Moreover, PerfCoder produces interpretable feedback that can guide larger LLMs in a planner--optimizer workflow, substantially improving the performance of 32B models and GPT-5 on code optimization.